+These exclusions shine a revealing light on the narrative of victimhood that resonates with police officers, prosecutors, judges, and civil society.
+Measurements of victimhood are also shaped by the racial, gender, and class prejudices present in larger society.
 In short, the status of victim accorded to children involved in the sex trade is far from assured under the law.
-Rather, it hinges on conformity with gendered, racialized, and entrenched notions of victimhood and culpability, notions that find legal expression through Safe Harbor.
+Rather, it hinges on conformity with entrenched, gendered, and racialized notions of victimhood and culpability, notions that find legal expression through Safe Harbor.
 In most states, laws regarding children involved in the sex trade do not give due consideration to the complexities of street survival.
-The exclusion of some children from protective policies shines a revealing light on the narrative of victimhood that resonates with police officers, prosecutors, judges, civil society, and the global children's rights regime.
-Measurements of victimhood are also shaped by the racial, gender, and class prejudices present in larger society and global norms of childhood.